kyverno/website/content/en/docs/Writing policies/generate.md

 ## Clone a ConfigMap and propagate changes

-In this policy, the source of the data is an existing ConfigMap resource named `config-template` which is stored in the `default` namespace.
+In this policy, the source of the data is an existing ConfigMap resource named `config-template` which is stored in the `default` Namespace.
 Notice how the `generate` rule here instead uses the `generate.clone` object when the origin data exists within Kubernetes.

 ```yaml
 apiVersion: kyverno.io/v1